What actions should I take if I am in a car accident?

 If you are in a car accident, you should record information as soon as possible regarding how and where the accident occurred, and the parties who were involved.
 In the event there were any witnesses, get their names and contact information.
 Keep a copy of the police report, and write down information about the other motorists, including their license plate numbers, insurance information and phone numbers.

 In addition, if you seek medical attention, retain a list of all medical providers who treated you for the injuries you suffered.
-Generally, you have four years in which to file a personal injury lawsuit in Florida.
+Generally, you have four years in which to file a personal injury lawsuit in Fort Lauderdale.
 However, the time period may differ due to the circumstances under which the accident occurred, such as the age of the plaintiff, the kind of personal injury claim, the specific facts that caused the injury and when you first discovered the injury.

 Other Frequently Asked Questions: